-At the end of the year 2016, we number 62 operating companies and 29companies are being installed in the Zone.
+At december 2020, we number 71 operating companies and 25 companies are being installed in the Zone.
 The typology is very varied and concerns sectors as : food, Food processing industry, agri-industry plastic, pharmaceutical, metal, horticulture, clothing and synthetic hair, cosmetic and services.

 The products of the free zone are mainly exported to ECOWAS countries, Central Africa and Europe.
 With Togo's eligibility for AGOA, the export market of Togolese companies is hardly ever unlimited and can benefit from the advantages on the American market.